dvd23m/Football_Transfers2022/README.md

 # Football_Transfers2022
-Creation of a dataframe of transactions between football clubs in the summer market 2022
+Creation of a csv dataset of transactions between football clubs in the summer market 2022